splunk/public-o11y-docs/apm/apm-alert-visualize/alert-conditions-apm.rst

 Alert conditions for request rate detectors
 =============================================

 These are the built-in alert conditions for request rate detectors that are available in Splunk APM detectors.
 These conditions are available when you select :guilabel:`Request rate - Service/Endpoint`, :guilabel:`Request rate - Service`, or :guilabel:`Request rate - Workflow` when you create an APM detector.
+See :ref:`apm-alerts` for steps to configure and APM detector.

 .. list-table::
    :header-rows: 1